 Driving a Team Schnitzer’s BMW M3 DTM, Spengler has won the races at Lausitzring, Nurburgring, Oschersleben, and Hockenheim while he was 2nd at Oschersleben.
 At the end of the season, he was only four points ahead of runner-up Gary Paffett.

 He failed to defend DTM crown in 2013 but was so close to it.
 Spengler triumphed at Red Bull Ring that year, claimed podium spots at Brands Hatch and Hockenheim to finish 3rd in the Drivers’ championship.

 Huge downfall followed in 2014, when Spengler started driving the BMW M4.
 He took 11th place overall, although he had some good performances and Top 3 finishes at Hungaroring and Moscow Raceway.
 Nevertheless, the things had improved in 2015 when he moved up to 5th place in the DTM championship.
-The new format of two races per weekend was well suited for Bruno who has earned six podium finishes announcing that he is still able to fight for the wins in the future.
+The new format of two races per weekend was well suited for Bruno who has earned six podium finishes.

 He was without wins again in 2016, scoring just one podium to finish 15th in the points.
 He finally won a race at Norisring in July 2017, in the fourth round of the season, four years after the previous victory.
 It remained his only win in 2017 and he finished 13th in the points.

 One more winless season followed in 2018.
 Then, in 2019, Spengler reached the top podium spot again, winning the race at Norisring, what was his 16th DTM victory in a career.
 He ended the season ninth in the points.